wp-plugins/bulletproof-security/readme.txt

 * <strong>UI|UX Theme Skin|Processing Spinner|WP Toolbar</strong>
 1. Select a Theme Skin.
 2. Click the Save Skin button.
-3. Optional: Choose to Turn the Processing Spinner On|Off (On by Default).
+3. Choose to Turn the Processing Spinner On|Off (On by Default).
-4. Optional: Choose WP Toolbar Functionality In BPS Plugin Pages (Load Only The Default WP Toolbar by Default).
+4. Choose WP Toolbar Functionality In BPS Plugin Pages (Load Only The Default WP Toolbar by Default).

 == Frequently Asked Questions ==

-= How does the BulletProof Security Plugin htaccess Core (Firewalls) work? =
+= How do the BulletProof Security Plugin htaccess Core (Firewalls) work? =

 The BulletProof Security Plugin allows you to create and activate .htaccess website security with one-click (figuratively) for your website without having to know anything about .htaccess files.
 The Master .htaccess files are pre-made and BPS writes additional .htaccess code that is customized to each specific website when you run the Setup Wizard or if you use the Manual Controls.
 There is nothing to figure out or to configure.
 Either run the Setup Wizard or use the Manual Setup Controls: Click the AutoMagic buttons (creates customized Master .htaccess files) and Activate BulletProof Modes (copies the customized Master .htaccess files to your root and wp-admin folders).
 BPS has built-in Backup and Restore and an .htaccess File Editor for full manual editing control as well.
 BPS Custom Code allows you to add additional custom .htaccess code or BPS Bonus Custom Code and save it permanently so that your saved code is always written too/included in your htaccess files.